 - Having high average ticket sales.
 Big ticket items elevate risk of fraud and also increase the financial hit of a chargeback.
-Again, the bank has to cover the risk with the higher fees and tighter terms associated with a high risk merchant account.
+Again, the bank has to cover the risk with the higher fees and tighter terms associated with a high risk account.

 - Having bad personal credit.
 For entrepreneurial businesses in particular, the financial strength of the company depends on the financial strength of the business owner.
-If you have a bad credit history or unsettled credit account issues, you should clear them up as much as possible before applying for a merchant account.
+If you have a bad credit history or unsettled credit account issues, you should clear them up as much as possible before applying for an account.